Amy Herzog: 2017–present: Mary Jane and adaptations

+Mary Jane won the New York Drama Critics' Circle Award for Best Play on May 3, 2018.
+The play received six 2018 Lucille Lortel Awards nominations: Outstanding Director (Anne Kauffman), Outstanding Lead Actress in a Play (Carrie Coon), Outstanding Featured Actress in a Play (Liza Colón-Zayas), Outstanding Scenic Design (Laura Jellinek), Outstanding Lighting Design (Japhy Weideman) and Outstanding Sound Design (Leah Gelpe).
+The play received two 2018 Drama Desk Award nominations: Outstanding Play and Outstanding Actress in a Play (Carrie Coon).

+Herzog adapted a new version of Henrik Ibsen's A Doll's House directed by Jamie Lloyd.
+It played in 2023 at the Hudson Theatre, starring Jessica Chastain.
+Her adaptation of Ibsen's An Enemy of the People opened on Broadway, March 18, 2024, directed by her husband, Sam Gold.

 Style and themes

-Tim Sanford, former artistic director of Playwrights Horizons, noted that she is willing "to take on 'ideas and history, which not everyone believes in anymore.'
+Tim Sanford, former artistic director of Playwrights Horizons, noted that Herzog is willing "to take on 'ideas and history, which not everyone believes in anymore.'
 He also praises the sophistication of her structures and characters.
 'You can see the affinity for Richard Nelson, who was her teacher,' Sanford points out, referring to the veteran playwright and teacher at Yale School of Drama."

 Richard Nelson said: "She has great, great facility for dialogue ...
 It's clean, it's simple, it's evocative, it's witty.
 It's alive and easily spoken.
 Very, very actable.
 That's a given talent."
 John Guare noted "Amy came fully formed" Guare also mentioned her "warm-hearted, cold-eyed sympathy for her characters."

 Herzog based several characters in her plays on family members.
 The character of Vera Joseph in 4000 Miles is based on Herzog's grandmother, Leepee.
 Vera initially appeared in her play After the Revolution.
 Leo in 4000 Miles is based on her cousin who lost a good friend.
 The "Josephs" in her plays are also partially based on her father's stepfamily.

-After the Revolution

-Her play After the Revolution had its world premiere at the Williamstown Theatre Festival, Massachusetts, from July 22 to August 1, 2010.
-The play premiered Off-Broadway at Playwrights Horizons in October 2010 (in previews) and ran through December 12, 2010.
-The play concerns the young granddaughter continuing her "family's Marxist tradition, devoting her life to the memory of her blacklisted grandfather."
-The play was directed by Carolyn Cantor and the cast featured Mare Winningham, Lois Smith (as Vera), Peter Friedman and Katharine Powell.

-The play received nominations for the Lucille Lortel Award for Outstanding Actor and Actress, as well as the Outer Critics Circle Award, John Glassner award.
-Charles Isherwood, in his review for The New York Times called the play "smart, engrossing", and wrote: it "strikes a fresh note in being set among a family of exotic beings".
-Herzog won the "New York Times Outstanding Playwright Award" for this play; the award carries a prize of $5000.